su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 SUTHERLAND_CONSTANT= 97, 111
 ```

 For this tutorial, as the energy equation is not being solved, we use `CONSTANT_VISCOSITY` as the viscosity model.
-Finally, for computing the mixture viscosity, two models are available in SU2 which are Wilke and Davidson Model.
+Finally, for computing the mixture viscosity, two models are available in SU2: Wilke and Davidson Models.
 They can be enabled using the following option: `MIXING_VISCOSITY_MODEL = WILKE, DAVIDSON`.
-For further details about these models, please see $^{2},^{4}$.
+Please see $^{2},^{4}$ for more information on these models..
 The options used in this tutorial are shown below:

 ```